azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 #### What parameter value do I need for _dcrResourceId_?

-1. Show the workspace_id
+You need the resource ID for the data collection rule you just created.

-    The parameter value will be the workspace resource ID for `arc-pilot-core`.
-You captured to a variable earlier in the lab.
+1. Show the resource ID for the DCR

     ```bash
-    echo $workspace_id
+    az monitor data-collection rule show --name default_data_collection_rule --resource-group azure_monitor_agent --query id --output tsv
     ```

 1. Copy to the clipboard